Angles24/ZodiacWeapons/ReadMe.md

 	* You must already have levequests unlocked for the Whitebrim, Saint Coinarch's Find and Camp Bluefog.
 I can't automate those quests yet as they combine a quest and a levequest in one.
 	* Levequests sometimes don't turn in all the way.
 May have to turn them in manually.
 	* "Someone's in the Doghouse" will need to be done manually until I can find a way to automate the beckon escort quest.
+	* Necrologos: The Liminal Ones & Necrologos: Pale Oblation.
+I can't figure ou thow to get these to exit the UseObject tag properly.
+So for now they're set to manual completion.